 Beyond the beach:

-The ferris wheel of the Salou funfair, just off the beach, has become almost as much a symbol of the town as its famous illuminated ‘dancing’ fountains on the promenade.
-Just past the west end of the beach is a rare remnant of old Salou – the Torre Vella (Calle Arquebisbe Pere de Cardona), a 16th-century watchtower, which now accommodates modern art exhibitions.
+A popular feature of Salou is the illuminated 'dancing' fountains on the promenade.
+Just past the west end of the beach is a rare remnant of old Salou - the Torre Vella (Calle Arquebisbe Pere de Cardona), a 16th-century watchtower, which now accommodates modern art exhibitions.
 The biggest draw away from the beach however is PortAventura theme park.

-Many visitors rate PortAventura (Autovia Salou/Vila-seca, 2.2km/1 mile from Salou) (www.portaventura.es) as Europe’s top theme park, and you will need at least two days to see it all.
-It is famous for its thrill rides (‘Dragon Khan’ is a legendary white-knuckle roller coaster) and some of the evening shows are breathtakingly spectacular.
+Many visitors rate PortAventura (Autovia Salou/Vila-seca, 2.2km/1 mile from Salou) (www.portaventura.es) as Europe's top theme park, and you will need at least two days to see it all.
+It is famous for its thrill rides ('Dragon Khan' is a legendary white-knuckle roller coaster) and some of the evening shows are breathtakingly spectacular.
 However there is also plenty to do for youngsters with scaled-down versions of the big rides and lots of Universal Studios characters to meet.
-On a warm day bring your swimming costume as there is an excellent water park, Costa Caribe, on site (separate admission).
-There are cheaper, if not quite so exciting rides at the Salou funfair and kids can splash about in the Aquopolis water park at the neighbouring resort of La Pineda (Passeig Pau Casals, 65).
+On a warm day bring your swimming costume as there is an excellent water park, Caribe Aquatic Park, on site (separate admission).
+Kids can also splash about in the Aquopolis water park (http://costa-dorada.aquopolis.es) at the neighbouring resort of La Pineda (Passeig Pau Casals, 65).
 Aquopolis is also home to a dolphin show.